Heart-of-the-Machine/heart-of-the-machine/README.md

 Notice: This mod is still under development and is likely to have key aspects changing.
 This mod is not recommended for production use.

+## Getting to the Nectere Dimension
+The Nectere (or Nexus) dimension can be accessed through portals that generate at surface level in the overworld.
+You can locate them using the `/locate nectere_portal` command.
+Beware, the Nectere dimension has some pretty wacky terrain and you may want to bring some building blocks just in case you end up spawning in on a cliff or a floating island.

 ## License
 Heart of the Machine is licensed under the MIT license.